danielrosehill/Github-Backup-Approaches/README.md

 I enjoy writing in markdown and so many of my repos just consist of `.md` files.
 This one will probably continue in a similar format although I will add a few scripts as I create them.

 ## Repository Map

+### Commercial Github Backup Solutions

+These are listed in a file by that name (more or less) in the main repo.

+### Github Github Backup Projects

+Backup scripts and utilities for Github authored by third parties and shared on Github (for the most part).
+These are typically community driven non-commercial open-source projects.

 ## Author